GOMC-WSU/Manual/src/howto.rst

 Adsorption in NPT-GEMC
 ^^^^^^^^^^^^^^^^^^^^^^

-To simulation adsorption using NPT-GEMC ensemble, simulaiton box 0 is used for adsorbent with fixed volume and simulaiton box 1 is used for adsorbate, where volume of this box is fluctuating at imposed pressure.
+To simulate adsorption using NPT-GEMC ensemble, simulaiton box 0 is used for adsorbent with fixed volume and simulaiton box 1 is used for adsorbate, where volume of this box is fluctuating at imposed pressure.
 To simulation adsorption in NPT-GEMC ensemble we need to perform the following steps to modify the config file: